bitprj/BitCamp/repo_logistics/README.md

 ### What's in `repo_logistics/`?

+* In the `learning_lab` directory, you will find instructions to create your very own [Github Learning Lab](https://lab.github.com/).
-* In the `sample-camp` directory, you will find a template subdirectory for how each Bitcamp documentation should be structured.
+* In the `sample-camp` directory, you will find a template for the Bitcamp schedule and the curriculum.
   * This README.md file will give a brief overview of where everything is located.
-  * If you need a reference to a complete Bitcamp documentation, click [here](https://github.com/bitprj/BitCamp/tree/master/Serverless-Functions)
-* In the `learning_lab` directory, you will find instructions to create your very own Github Learning Lab from your curriculum.
+  * Here is a sample of how the Bitcamp documentation should look [like](https://github.com/bitprj/BitCamp/tree/master/Serverless-Functions)
-* In this README.md, learn about the Github Action that creates Learning Labs
+* In this README.md, you will find the explanation about Github Action and Learning Labs.

 ---

 ## :collision: The Github Action

-The Github Action automatically generates the needed files to create a Github Learning Lab.
-Refer to the below documentation for formatting requirements and how it works:
+The Github Action can provide you an easier way to work with Github Learning Lab.
+Below are the steps how to create a good format for Github Action.

 ### :one: Input and Output

-**User must provide:**
+**You must provide:**
 - Response files in `/camp-name/homework/responses`
 - `course-details.md` file in `/camp-name/homework/course-details.md`